-Late applications will be processed in the subsequent rounds of allocations between May and July (for more details, refer to the local authority's composite prospectus on the WNC website).
+Late applications will be processed in the subsequent rounds of allocations between May and July (for more details, refer to the local authority's co-ordinated scheme which can be found on the WNC website.)

 9. Children below Compulsory School Age